 Gastric Sleeve Surgery

-Gastric sleeve surgery (sleeve gastrectomy) is the most commonly performed weight loss procedure in Sydney, helping patients achieve significant and sustainable weight loss.
+Gastric sleeve surgery (sleeve gastrectomy) is the most commonly performed bariatric procedure in Australia and is an effective long-term treatment for obesity.
+It helps eligible patients achieve significant and sustained weight loss while improving obesity-related health conditions.

-At BodyFree, gastric sleeve surgery is delivered as part of a structured program with comprehensive pre- and post-operative care.
+At BodyFree, gastric sleeve surgery is delivered as part of a comprehensive, structured bariatric program with personalised care before and after surgery.

-Our experienced bariatric team, led by Bariatric Surgeon Dr David Joseph, has helped more than 5,000 weight loss surgery patients achieve their health and weight goals.
+Our experienced bariatric team, led by specialist Bariatric Surgeon Dr David Joseph, has supported more than 7,000 patients through their weight loss surgery journey.

 Gastric Sleeve Surgery at a Glance